For people that are always looking for leisure options, the Internet provides many.

 They take your IP address and hide it from any third parties out there looking to use it to track you.
 The Canadian government will have a hard time knowing you are torrenting because you will become almost invisible on your online ventures.

 VPNs also help you access or unblock restricted content around the web, no matter where you are.
 Virtual Private Networks are sought after for torrenting because they help you protect your IP address, thus giving you another layer of protection in a dangerous activity like sharing data and files with strangers via torrenting.

 Since there is a six-month data retention requirement for Canadian IPS and VPNs in place, you may want to find and install a VPN that isn’t in the nation.
 Otherwise, it will retain logs of your traffic for half a year.

-IPVanish: The fastest option in the market, reaching up to 74 Mbps.
+IPVanish: Another fast option in the market, reaching up to 74 Mbps.
 It has servers in over 60 countries, and more than 40,000 IP addresses to give away.
-With DNS leak protection and robust encryption protocols, IPVanish is your best choice for torrenting in Canada.
+With DNS leak protection and robust encryption protocols, IPVanish is a solid choice for torrenting in Canada.

 Private Internet Access (PIA): If you are looking for value for your buck, then PIA should be your choice.
 This VPN client is reliable across the board, and it lets you torrent with its good speeds and more than 3000 servers.

 Check our list of best VPN services in Canada for more providers!

 If you want to enhance your privacy while torrenting in Canada and download content from all kinds without having to worry about the government and its constant surveillance of your acts, you could implement additional measures other than getting a VPN.

 Remember that most of the times you don’t know if you are uploading content, and that is the thing that concerns the government and your ISP the most because the majority of torrent clients do the uploading process automatically.
 It is also known as “seeding.”